daniel-ho/SegNBDT/README.md

 ## Visualization

+Configuration files for visualizations are located under `experiments/cityscapes/vis/*`.
+Note that the visualization configurations are identical to their training configuration counterpart aside from number of GPUs used.
+For example, `experiments/cityscapes/vis/vis_seg_hrnet_w18_small_v1_512x1024_tsw10.yaml` is the same as `experiments/cityscapes/nbdt/seg_hrnet_w18_small_v1_512x1024_sgd_lr1e-2_wd5e-4_bs_12_epoch484_tsw10.yaml`.
+Thus to generate visualizations for other datasets, the configurations can simply be copy and pasted.

 (inncluded picture of hierarchy, so users can pick a node of choicec for below command)

 instructions on how to generate image-wide gradpam. got a node, class, and image in mind?